 3.1.
 Configurable Categories

 Categories and criteria are defined on the Application Type by the Licensing Administrator.
-E.g. most common categories are: Sporting, Legal, Infrastructure, Financial, Personnel.
+E.g. most common categories are Sporting, Legal, Infrastructure, Financial, and Personnel.
 The Licensing Administrator appoints Experts to one or more Application Categories.

 3.2.
 Criteria under Categories

 The Licensing Administrator defines the hierarchy for categories, criteria and evidence on the application type level.
 Each category has a different set of criteria that the club needs to meet.
 Examples of criteria are Coaches, Club Staff, Social Media Accounts, Field of Play, Club budget, Club Statutes, etc.

 There are configurable evidence types within each criterion.
 Each one of them requires different action from the Applicant.
 Evidence Types are: Check (Yes/No), Single-line Text, Multiple-line Text, Document Upload, Date, Dropdown list of pre-defined options.